ccollums/travel-tracker/README.md

 ##Artists

--Landscape shot of lit up walkway to a beach at a sunset by wbulls from NounProject.com -Travel by Vectplus from the Noun Project
+-Travel by Vectplus from the Noun Project
+-View out to the Indian Ocean at dusk by wbulls from NounProject.com

 ### JavaScript